erithmetic/erica.works/_posts/2024-03-12-programming-the-multiverse-part-1.markdown

 ## Wait what does the Multiverse have to do with this?

-One explanation for how quantum mechanics operates (the ["Many Worlds" interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation)) states that every possible thing that can happen is randomly chosen and plays out in an infinite number of parallel universes.
-You just happen to be traveling down a certain strand of reality.
-With quantum computing, we get to "harness" this quantum randomness to solve unique problems.
+One explanation for how quantum mechanics operates (the ["Many Worlds" interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation)) states that every possible thing that can happen plays out in an infinite number of parallel universes branching out from the present.
+You just happen to be traveling down a certain branch of reality.
+With quantum computing, in a sense it's like getting to define the possible set of multiverses that emerge from the present.

 So prepare for a mind-bending ride!